Site Management

 When a directory is parked or linked and another site is already registered with the same name:

-- Same path — treated as a re-link of the same site.
+- Same path: treated as a re-link of the same site.
 The existing registration is updated and the TLS state is preserved.

-- Different path — the new site is registered with a numeric suffix (
+- Different path: the new site is registered with a numeric suffix (

-myapp-2,myapp-3, …) so both sites can coexist.
+myapp-2,myapp-3, etc.) so both sites can coexist.

-Unlink behaviour for parked sites¶
+Unlink behaviour

-When you unlink a site that lives inside a parked directory, the vhost is removed but the registry entry is kept and marked as ignored — the watcher will not re-register it on its next scan.
+When you unlink a site that lives inside a parked directory, the vhost is removed but the registry entry is kept and marked as ignored; the watcher will not re-register it on its next scan.
 Running lerd link in that directory clears the ignored flag and restores the site.

-Pausing sites¶
+Pausing sites

 Pausing a site frees up resources without removing it from lerd.
 It is useful when you're switching focus between projects and want to stop workers and silence a site without fully unlinking it.